SinaC/TetriNET/readme.txt

 simulate a message send from built-in player to Server replace assert and return null/false/-1 with error management replace Tetriminos enum with index
-GameStart send players, tetrimino definitions and game rules spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior remove every reference to network from GameClient and GameServer uniformize Log.WriteLine: don't use String.Format neither "blabla"+"blibli"+"toto"
+GameStart tetrimino definitions and game rules spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior remove every reference to network from GameClient and GameServer
+GUI: dissociate part and block when a block has been placed -> careful with side effects

 discover
 http://msdn.microsoft.com/en-us/magazine/ee335779.aspx